flype44/VControl/DOCUMENTATION.md

 ```
 > C:VControl AKIKO
-V40+ or Akiko not detected
+V40+ or Akiko not detected.
 >
 ```